14/11/2025

 Step 1.
 Clear the Area

-Start by removing all of your personal items like soap dishes, shampoo bottles, and loofahs to create an uncluttered workspace.
+Start by removing all of your personal items, like soap dishes, shampoo bottles, and loofahs, to create an uncluttered workspace.
 Rinse the entire shower with warm water to loosen dirt, soap scum, and residue to make it easier to scrub away grime.

 Step 2.
 Apply a Cleaning Solution

-For general cleaning, you can use a pH-neutral cleaner.
+For general shower tile cleaning, you can use a pH-neutral cleaner.
 Spray the solution onto the tiles, focusing on areas with the left soap scum or mildew, and let it sit for 5-10 minutes to break down the grime.

 Pro tip: If you don't have any pH-neutral cleaner, consider making a vinegar-water solution (1:1) as an alternative.
 For tougher stains, add a few drops of dish soap for extra power.